 - There Is No Kill Like Overkill: Practically a trademark of the Hazelstone family, aside from the genetic cowardice of their patriarchs.
 Sir Theophilus Hazelstone used 10-inch naval guns at twelve yards, Judge Hazelstone had a four-barreled elephant gun built that could incapacitate (or, as Els thought, kill, or possibly evaporate) a charging pachyderm at 1,000 yards, and Miss Hazelstone owns a very large collection of them, all in perfect working order.

-- Title Drop: Kommandant van Heerden orders a stage battle between white and black actors to stop, calling it "a violation of the Riotous Assemblies Act."
+- Title Drop: Van Heerden orders a stage battle between white and black actors to stop, calling it "a violation of the Riotous Assemblies Act."

 - Where the Hell Is Springfield?: "Piemburg" is a real place.
 It is based on Pietermauritzberg in Natal, where the author lived and worked until he was deported as an undesirable.
 The military base in P-berg is called Fort Napier, after an eminent Victorian.
-While there is no doubt Sharpe based his city on a real place, it should also be noted there is a second city in South Africa where the locals also contract the name to P-berg: Pietersburg in the old Transvaal (also known as Polokhwane).
+While there is no doubt Sharpe based his city on a real place, it should also be noted there is a second city in South Africa where the locals also contract the name to P-berg: Pietersburg in the old Transvaal (changed to Polokhwane as of 2002).